matheins/clerk-core2-satellite/README.md

 ### My Test Setup

-- Nextjs App
+- Nextjs 15 App
+- Clerk w/ dynamic mode
+- deployed via Vercel
 - Primary Domain: clerk-core2-satellite.vercel.app
-- Satellite Domain: satellite.stbrd.com
+- Satellite Domain: satellite.stbrd.com (configured in vercel and clerk)

 The Nextjs App redirects the user to a satellite domain if its configured for the user (hardcoded in middleware).
 The login is always on the primary domain.

 ### Error

+> **Important:** this is a production only issue.
+You need to test it in a
+> deployed setup.

 Scenario 1: Signin in with a user that has **no satellite** configured.
 Works fine.